Home Warranty for Smart Home Devices: What's Covered in 2026

 Should You Pursue Separate Smart Home Coverage?

-If you have a heavily connected home — multiple smart TVs, a video doorbell, a smart thermostat, a connected refrigerator, and smart locks — a dedicated smart home protection plan may be worth evaluating.
+If you have a heavily connected home (multiple smart TVs, a video doorbell, a smart thermostat, a connected refrigerator, and smart locks), a dedicated smart home protection plan may be worth evaluating.
 But for most homeowners, a few targeted moves deliver better value:

+A dedicated plan like Asurion Home+ runs about $420 per year ($34.99 monthly plus tax), while AT&T HomeTech Protection runs $300 to $420 annually.
+By comparison, a one-time $300 surge protector installation can protect every device in your home for a decade or more.
 If you're unsure whether a home warranty vs. an extended warranty makes more sense for your specific devices, that distinction is worth understanding before spending money on either.

 Compare Home Warranty Options in Ohio